Organized by the JPL Center for Climate Sciences and the Keck Institute for Space Studies

 Up to 24 students will be selected by the Center to participate in the Summer School.
 Most participants will be graduate students or postdoctoral researchers that are actively engaged in climate modeling, using satellite observations of Earth, or researching the physical climate system, climate modeling.
 However, we will also consider applications from Master's degree students working in this area.

 When you submit an application, please note this does not confirm your participation in the summer school.
 Although we strive to accommodate all applicants, due to limited seating we cannot guarantee a place at the school.
 We will contact applicants in due course and advise on the status of your application.
-The application period is now open.
+The application period is now closed.